OPLabVanderbilt/AMT_BreakBetweenBlocks/README.txt

 3) Use files under 'progress-bar-images' directory to make your own break time images with a progress bar.

 4) Ask Oakyoon, if you are not sure what to do.

+Note that this repository only contains images and instructions.
+Part of the AMT tips and tricks folder.